jozefg/drafts/equality.markdown

 So this isn't an identity type you would prove something with, but a much more magical notion that two things are completely the same to the typechecker.

+Now in most type theories we have a slightly overgrown notion of definitional equality where not only are `x ≡ y` if `x` is `y` only by definition but also by computation.

+So in Coq for example

+    (2 + 2) ≡ 4

+Even though definitionally these are entirely separate entities.
+In type theories that distinguish between the two, the judgment that when normalized `x` is `y` is called judgemental equality.
+I won't distinguish between the two further because most don't, but it's worth noting that they're technically separate concepts.

 ## Propositional Equality